joshcampbell/joshcampbell.github.io/raw-markdown/index.md

 ### "Timeless Way" Slides (2013)

 The design patterns movement in software development may be long past its peak, but I think the book that inspired it ("The Timeless Way of Building" by actual architect Christopher Alexander) is still worth reading for more general insights.
 This was basically a book report that I delivered to my coworkers in an attempt to get them to read it.
+The slides are [Lessig Style](http://www.presentationzen.com/presentationzen/2005/10/the_lessig_meth.html) and not very interesting on their own, but the repo also includes my lecture notes.

 [Repository](https://github.com/joshcampbell/alexander-presentation)